Privacy Policy

 8.2 Retention and Destruction

-We retain Police History Information only for as long as is required to fulfil the purpose of the NCCHC and to meet our contractual obligations under the Accreditation Agreement.
-In accordance with ACIC accreditation requirements, police history information is retained for a maximum period of twelve (12) months from the date the check is issued, after which it is securely destroyed.
+We retain Police History Information only for as long as is required to fulfil the purpose of the NCCHC and to meet our contractual obligations under the Agreement.
+In accordance with ACIC requirements, Police History Information is retained for twelve (12) months from the date we receive it, and is securely destroyed within a further three (3) months after that period ends.

 9. Marketing and Communications